NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 # Using EZ WildApricot Web Designer with WildApricot iframe Widgets

 The EZ WildApricot Web Designer affects any page loaded from a WildApricot website, including the widgets published through the Website Settings.
-These are implemented as iframes which load the Javascript libary just like any web page.
+These are implemented as iframes which load the JavaScript libary just like any web page.
 It's best to test the content on a regular WildApricot website before implementing the iframe gadgets to make sure all changes are rendering outside the iframe first.

 To reference the widgets in an iframe in a different langauge when mutli-lingual mode is turned on use the ?watm-<language> query parameter on the iframe URL in the `src` parameter of the iframe tag.